patmood/hugegif/README.md

 ## TODO
 - move parse logic to the model to filter out non animated images
+- show 'not found' when going to an individual link that fails to fetch
+- gif background image on index page
 - upload image
 - add 'fetch after' logic